• Skip to primary navigation

 When I was a kid, a scene I saw in an old western movie absolutely terrified me: A man died a slow death by sinking in quicksand.
 It was a typical Hollywood-style quicksand drama—a cowboy slowly sinks deeper and deeper until the only thing left is his hat lying on the sand.
 In south Florida where I grew up, we had alligators, sharks, and hurricanes.
 But as a six-year-old, I couldn’t imagine anything worse than being swallowed alive by liquid sand.

 Fast forward to a few years ago, when I was hiking in Capitol Reef National Park with a friend who grew up in southern Utah.
 Most of our hike involved going in and out of a creek, and as we walked through the shin-deep water, my foot suddenly sank about five inches down.
 Immediately, my brain flashed an image of the incredible sinking cowboy—quicksand!
-My friend had a good laugh when I told her about the movie scene that traumatized me as a child, and she assured me that it’s next-to-impossible to completely sink in quicksand.
-So, man-eating sand is one danger you probably don’t need to worry much about.
-However, there are some desert hiking hazards you need to take seriously.
+My friend had a good laugh when I told her about the movie scene that traumatized me as a child.
+Although quicksand incidents do happen in the desert Southwest (be cautious along muddy riverbanks), here are some desert hiking hazards that cause a substantial number of injuries, mishaps, and even death.

 Heat and Dehydration